-Before getting started in the world of forex, every trader needs to learn some essential terms that will help them execute their strategies better.
-Without knowing the ‘FX lingo’, it’s very hard to learn about trading and fully comprehend how it works.
+Before getting started in the world of forex, every trader needs to learn the essential terminology that will help them execute their strategies better.
+Without knowing the ‘FX lingo,’ it’s very hard to learn about trading and fully comprehend how it works.
 Below we have twenty of the most important forex words to remember, regardless if you are a new or seasoned trader.

-A currency pair refers to the price difference between two currencies.
-A currency cannot be traded on its own, therefore the value of one is quoted against another.
-Currency pairs are traded on the forex exchange market which is by far the biggest and most liquid financial market in the world.
-The EUR/USD currency pair is considered the most liquid currency pair in the world and the USD/JPY is the second most popular currency pair in the world.
+A currency pair refers to the price difference between the two currencies.
+A currency cannot be traded on its own; therefore, the value of one is quoted against another.
+Currency pairs are traded on the forex exchange market, which is by far the biggest and most liquid financial market in the world.
+The EUR/USD currency pair is considered the most liquid currency pair in the world, and the USD/JPY is the second most popular currency pair in the world.

-A ‘pip’ stands for ‘Point in Percentage’.
+A ‘pip’ stands for ‘Point in Percentage.’
 It is a unit of measurement that is used by traders to classify the smallest change in value between currencies.
 It is represented by a single-digit move to the 4th decimal place in a forex quote.
-Should the price of EUR/USD move from 1.1302 to 1.1303 it’s a one pip movement.
+Should the price of EUR/USD moved from 1.1302 to 1.1303, it’s a one pip movement.
 Pip value is calculated by multiplying one pip by a certain lot or contract size.

 A ‘lot’ represents a consistent number of units in a financial instrument that is established by a regulator.
 For example, most stock trades will trade in lot sizes of 100 shares.
 Forex is traded in either micro, mini or standard lots.
 Each market establishes its own lot size.